Traveling in Taiwan – Travel Tips and more

 Scooters are great to get you around.
 For example, I went on a road trip in Taitung.
 Unfortunately, I had a few technical issues and lost some footage, but I still think you can see why I consider Taitung to be one of the most beautiful regions in Taiwan.

-Trains and Buses in Taiwan
+Using Trains and Buses when Traveling Taiwan

 What is the Best Time for Traveling in Taiwan?